 Your baby has probably changed a lot since the last checkup.
-She may be pulling herself up to stand, crawling, or even crawling backwards!
+They may be pulling themselves up to stand, crawling, or even crawling backwards!
 Your baby may also be babbling away and may even have said "mama" and "dada."

 Here's what to expect at your baby's 9-month checkup.

 - Check your baby's weight, length, and head circumference

 - Perform a physical exam of your baby

 - Catch up on any missed immunizations; if it's fall or winter, your doctor may recommend the flu shot for your baby.